Brooks, Alberta: Media

 Brooks is served by two radio stations, CIBQ-FM (105.7 Real Country), and CIXF-FM (Boom 101.1).
 Both stations are owned by Stingray Group.

 Brooks has two distinct newspapers.
 The Brooks Bulletin is published every Tuesday, and has served Brooks and the County of Newell since 1910.
-It has a weekly circulation of 4,332 and is a paid subscription product.
+It has a weekly circulation of 4,332.

 The Weekend Regional is a second paper the Bulletin established in 2004 and it is published on Fridays.
 As of January 2010, it became a total market coverage product with a weekly circulation of 11,235.